 Run the Numbers Yourself

 Your situation is unique.
 Your tax bracket, medical expenses, and time horizon all affect the math.
-Use the Reimburse Now vs. Later calculator to see exactly how much you could gain by deferring your reimbursements.
+Use the Shoebox Growth calculator to model your HSA's long-term trajectory, or the Reimburse Now vs. Later calculator to see the exact dollar difference between reimbursing today and waiting.

 This content is for educational purposes only and is not tax, legal, or financial advice.
 Consult a qualified tax professional for guidance specific to your situation.